nxtbz/deemz/content/_index.md

 ---
-title: My Site
+title: The Travelers Escape
-toc: false
+toc: true
+prev: /
+next: docs/folder/
 ---

 This is the landing page.